iancleary/infra/README.md

 ### MacOS

-I bought a Macbook Air and use it for development, catching up with friends, and when I just need to get some personal things done.
+I used to use a Macbook Air and use it for development, catching up with friends, and when I just need to get some personal things done.
 Since Nix runs very well on Apple Silicon Macs, I have started to do a lot of configuration with Nix.
 This removes the need for Development Containers and any virtualization...speed!

 ### Windows Laptops and Desktops